cs5250-24s/cs5250-24s/docs/asg2/task-gdb.md

 To examine the first 8 values on the stack in hexadecimal format, use the `x/8xg $rsp` command.
-This command uses the `x` command to examine memory and prints 8 quadwords (`g` stands for giant/quadword) from the location pointed to by the stack pointer (`rsp`).
+This command uses the `x` command to examine memory and prints 8 quadwords (`g` stands for giant/quadword) in hexadecimal format from the location pointed to by the stack pointer (`rsp`).

 ```
 (gdb) x/8xg $rsp